tonyedwardspz/tonyedwardspz/_posts/2022-09-15-MIDI-birds-references-post.md

 ---

-MIDI birds is a facepaced multimedia talk aimed at developer communities.
+MIDI birds is a fast paced multimedia talk aimed at developer communities, but suitable for anyone who uses computers for work.
 It’s been great fun unleashing it on unsuspecting audiences.

 During the talk, I walk the audience through the curation of a dataset comprising of 400 birdsong recordings and the creation of a handful of interactive browser based games.
 This is delivered through the lens of 500 days of isolation during the 2020 - 2022 Covid-19 pandemic.

 This post fills the references gap in the live talk due to the pace of the session.
-It should provide a jumping off point for exploring the topics contained within the talk.
+It should provide a jumping off point for exploring the topics contained within it.

 [Personal Photos & Videos](https://www.instagram.com/tonyedwardspz/) - Many of the shots used during the talk have appeared on Instagram previously.
 Follow me for more of the same.